bob-cd/bob/README.md

 ### Extensive Usage + API [docs](https://bob-cd.github.io/bob)

 ## Join the conversation

+For discussions regarding the usage and general development of Bob join the Gitter [channel](https://gitter.im/bob-cd/bob).

-If you are not already part of the clojurians slack workspace head over [here](http://clojurians.net/).
-In there your'll find our slack channel `#bob-cd`.
-You can come with us with any questions that seem to0 lengthy for github issues.
+For a more Clojure specific discussion we also have a [clojurians](http://clojurians.net/) Slack workspace head over [here](http://clojurians.net/). find our slack channel `#bob-cd`.

+You can come with us with any questions that seem too lengthy for github issues.

-Happy Coding
+Happy Coding!